Saturday, 18 January 2025

 Altman’s plan to establish 36 new chip manufacturing facilities was met with scepticism during his meetings with major Asian chipmakers, including TSMC, Samsung, and SK Hynix, during a public relations tour last winter.
 Despite the grand scale of the plan, TSMC executives reportedly scoffed at the idea, especially given the financial risks involved in building such massive facilities.

 The US$7 trillion figure—equivalent to trillions in investment spread over several years—aimed to help OpenAI secure its own chip fabrication capabilities.
-This would allow the AI company to compete directly with giants like and even TSMC itself.
+This would allow the AI company to compete directly with giants like Nvidia and even TSMC itself.
 However, according to the report, TSMC’s senior leadership doubted how Altman’s vision could be financially sustainable, considering the enormous costs and potential risks.

 TSMC’s founder and CEO, Dr. C. C. Wei, expressed his doubts about the feasibility of Altman’s goals.
 During the company’s 2024 Annual Shareholders Meeting, Wei reportedly described Altman as being “too aggressive” in his ambitions, noting that the proposal’s scale was difficult to believe or support.